vindar/tgx/docs/intro_basic.md

 const tgx::Image<tgx::RGB565> smiley(smiley_data, 10, 10);
 ~~~

-The `/tools/` subdirectory of the library contain the Python script `image_converter.py` which allows to easily convert an image from a classical format (jpeg/png/bmp...) into a .cpp file.
+The `/tools/` subdirectory of the library contains the Python script `image_converter.py` which converts an image from a classical format (jpeg/png/bmp...) into a .cpp file.

-@note It is also easy to directly load PNG, JPEG and GIF images (which may be stored in RAM/FLASH or on another media such as a SD card) by using bindings between TGX and external libraries.
+@note The TGX library also makes it easy to directly load PNG, JPEG and GIF images (which may be stored in RAM/FLASH or on another media such as a SD card) by using bindings with external libraries.
 See section \ref sec_extensions for more details.

 # Copying/converting images to different color types.

 Recall that a \ref tgx::Image object is just a view into a buffer of pixels of a given color type.
 Thus, copies of image object are shallow (they share the same image buffer / same color type).

+The library provides methods the create "deep" copies and convert images to different color types:

 - Method \ref tgx::Image<color_t>::copyFrom() "Image<color_t>::copyFrom(src_im, opacity)" can be used to create deep copy of images and it can also change the color type and resize them (using bilinear interpolation).
 - Method \ref tgx::Image<color_t>::convert() "Image<color_t>::convert<color_dst>()" can be used to change the color type of an image "in place".